-On December 10, 2009, Talon concluded an agreement with Brazauro Resources Corporation ("Brazauro") granting Brazauro an option to earn a 100% interest in Talon's Água Branca Gold Project ("Água Branca").
+On December 10, 2009, Talon concluded an agreement with Brazauro Resources Corporation ("Brazauro") granting Brazauro an option to earn a 100% interest in Talon's Água

+Branca Gold Project ("Água Branca").
 Subsequently, Brazauro was acquired by Eldorado Gold Corporation (TSX: ELD). Água Branca comprises a total area of 9,356 hectares in the Tapajós Gold District within the Pará State of Brazil.
-Under the terms of this agreement, Talon has received total payments of US\$250,000.
-In order to exercise its option, Brazauro must make a further payment of US\$1.87 million on or before September 30, 2011.
-In addition, Brazauro must spend US\$1 million on exploration by May 10, 2012, including the completion of a minimum of 2,000 meters of core sample drilling by May 10, 2011.
-If the foregoing payments are not made or the exploration program is not completed, Brazauro will forfeit its interests in Água Branca which will revert to Talon.
-If Brazauro exercises its option, Talon is also entitled to a 2% net smelter royalty which Brazauro can repurchase for US\$2 million.
+On September 29, 2011, Brazauro exercised the option and acquired a 100% interest in Água Branca by making a final payment to Talon of US\$1,870,000 (for total aggregate payments pursuant to the option agreement of US\$2,120,000) and by completing certain other expenditures and technical milestones.
+Talon's Brazilian subsidiary, Brazmin Ltda, retains a 2% net smelter royalty, which Brazauro is entitled to repurchase from Brazmin Ltda at any time for US\$2 million.